-“As a firm, we have long been committed to our core value of client service and providing unparalleled legal counsel to our clients, and we are excited to expand our practice areas to include the International Business Law practice group which will provide us with more opportunities to meet our clients’ needs,” said Marshall Wall, Managing Partner of CSH Law.
+“As a firm, we have long been committed to our core value of client service and providing unparalleled legal counsel to our clients, and we are excited to expand our practice areas to include the International Business Law practice group which will provide us with more opportunities to meet our clients’ needs,” said Marshall Wall, Managing Partner of Cranfill Sumner.
 “Our attorneys have a wealth of knowledge and experience in a variety of practice areas that will help inform their work on behalf of the International Business Law clients.”

 Mica Nguyen Worthy commented on the establishment of the new practice group by saying, “The International Business Law practice group was developed through the many efforts by our team of attorneys over the years to address the needs of our clients in a globalized world and to grow our international networks.
 The practice group has long been handling matters with international implications for our clients, and we are proud to now be able to formalize this practice group and to showcase the work our attorneys can do for our business clients.
 I am honored to lead the practice group and look forward to its continued growth in years to come.”